-These Regulations shall take effect on 1 September 2017.
+These Regulations shall take effect on 1 September 2018.

-These Regulations were decreed by the Board of the Faculty of Arts on 4 July 2017 and approved by the Faculty Council and the Programme Committee where required.
+These Regulations were decreed by the Board of the Faculty of Arts on 21 August 2018 and approved by the Faculty Council and the Programme Committee where required.

 Appendix 1.
-Matrix realised Programme Learning Outcomes / course units MA International Relations - International Humanitarian ActionFor students who follow the 90 ects curriculum, the Programme Learning Outcomes are realised through the course units in the following way:
+Matrix realised Programme Learning Outcomes / course units MA International Relations - International Humanitarian Action

+For students who follow the 90 ects curriculum, the Programme Learning Outcomes are realised through the course units in the following way:

-European Qualification s Fram ework 1 for Lifel ong Lea rning d lescript ors for l level 7 Knowledge Highly specialised know which is at the forefron field of work or study, a original thinking and/or critical awareness of kn field and at the interfac fields. t of kno is the b resear owledg owledge asis for ch; ge issue e in a s in a Skills Specialised problem-solving skills required in research and/or innovation in order to develop new knowledge and procedures and to integrate knowledge from different fields.
-Competence Manage and transform work or stud unpredictable and require new strat take responsibility for contributing to and practice and/or for reviewing the teams. tegic ap to profe c approaches; rofessional knowledge NOHA Programme Learning Outcomes: 1a.
+European Qualification s Fram ework 1 or Lifel ong Lea rning d escript ors for I evel 7 Knowledge Highly specialised know which is at the forefron field of work or study, a original thinking and/or critical awareness of kn field and at the interfactive fields. e in a innova ation in order t o devel knowle dge an arch and d proced NOHA Programme Learning Outcomes: 1a.
 1b.
 7a.
-2a.
-3a.
+2a. За.
 4a.
 4b.
 5a.
 6a.
 9b.
 11a.
 14a.
 8a.
 9a.
 10a.
 11b.
 12a.
 13a.
 13b.
 15a.
 15b.
 YEAR 1 semester 1 Course unit 1.
-Intensive Programme NOHA \ ✓ ✓ √ ✓ 2.
+Intensive Programme NOHA √ ✓ ✓ ✓ ✓ 2.
 Geopolitics in Humanitarian Action ✓ ✓ ✓ ✓ ✓ 3.
-International Law in Humanitarian Action ✓ ✓ ✓ ✓ ✓ 4.
-Social and Medical Sciences in Humanitarian Action ✓ ✓ ✓ ✓ ✓ √ ✓ ✓ √ ✓ 5.
-Management in Humanitarian Action √ √ √ ✓ ✓ √ √ √ ✓
+International Law in Humanitarian Action ✓ ✓ ✓ ✓ √ 4.
+Social and Medical Sciences in Humanitarian Action ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ 5.
+Management in Humanitarian Action √ √ ✓ ✓ √ √ √ √ ✓

-Knowledge Skills Comp otonco Highly specialised know which is at the forefron field of work or study, a original thinking and/or critical awareness of kn field and at the interfactields. e in a Specia Specialised problem-solving skills required in research and/or innovation in order to develop new knowledge and procedures and to integrate knowledge from different fields.
-Competence Manage and transform work or study contex unpredictable and require new strategic application take responsibility for contributing to profess and practice and/or for reviewing the strategic teams. proache ssional l s; knowled dge NOHA Programme Learning Outcomes: 1a.
+European Qualification Knowledge Skills C -4 Highly specialised knowledge, some of which is at the forefront of knowledge in a field of work or study, as the basis for original thinking and/or research; critical awareness of knowledge issues in a field and at the interface between different fields.
+Specialised problem-solving skills required in research and/or innovation in order to develop new knowledge and procedures and to integrate knowledge from different fields.
+Competence Manage and transform work or study contexts that are complex, unpredictable and require new strategic approaches; take responsibility for contributing to professional knowledge and practice and/or for reviewing the strategic performance of teams.
+NOHA Programme Learning Outcomes: 1a.
 1b.
 7a.
 2a.
 3a.
 4a.
 4b.
 5a.
 6a.
 9b.
 11a.
 14a.
 8a.
 9a.
 10a.
 11b.
 12a.
 13a.
 13b.
 15a.
 15b.
 YEAR 1 semester 2 Course unit 7.
-Disaster Analysis and Intervention Design ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ YEAR 2 semester 3 Course unit 8.
+Disaster Analysis and Intervention Design ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ √ ✓ YEAR 2 semester 3 Course unit 8.
 MA internship in Humanitarian Action ✓ ✓ ✓ ✓ ✓ ✓ ✓ 9.
 MA thesis in Humanitarian Action ✓ ✓ ✓ ✓ ✓